 Many people know about the French impressionist painters of the 19th century, like Monet and Renoir, but what many do not know is that France was also an influential country for classical music.

-In this blog post, we will be looking at the greatest french composers from classic music and discussing their huge contributions to this genre of the art form.
+In this blog post, we will be looking at the greatest french composers from classical music and discussing their huge contributions to this genre of art form.

 1. Claude Debussy

-He began learning the piano at the age of seven and, by the time he was 10 years old, he was studying at the Conservatoire de Paris.
+He began learning the piano at the age of seven, and by the time he was ten years old, he was studying at the Conservatoire de Paris.

 Although he didn’t like the term, Debussy’s style of composition is often labeled as impressionist after the art movement in the 19th century.
 This meant that his music was often ambiguous and used things like the whole tone scale and symmetry to create this.

 Debussy wrote a number of famous pieces but probably his most well-known contribution to classical music is “Clair de Lune” for solo piano.
 Other notable pieces include “Suite Bergamasque”, “Deux Arabesques”, “La Mer”, “Prélude à l’Après-Midi d’un Faune” and “La Fille aux Cheveux de Lin.”

 Debussy died from cancer on March 25th, 1918, at the age of 55, after a career spanning 30 years.
 He is buried at Passy Cemetery, Paris, France.